 Learn how to draw a great looking Puzzle with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Puzzle.
+By following the simple steps, you too can easily draw a perfect Puzzle.

 A jigsaw puzzle is "any set of varied, irregularly shaped pieces that, when properly assembled, form a picture or map."
 The first puzzles, created in England during the 1700s, were teaching tools - "dissected" maps, alphabets, or pictures of animals.